akka/akka-grpc/docs/src/main/paradox/play-framework.md

 # Play Framework

-## Serving gRPC from a Play Framework app
+Akka gRPC has special support for both consuming gRPC services through an Akka gRPC client and for implementing your own gRPC service as a part of a Play Framework application.

 ## Using a gRPC client in a Play Framework app